onubrooks/Data-Engineering-Capstone-ATP-Tennis/dbt.md

   * **metric_player_match_win_pct:** This table contains the match win percentage for each player in all tournaments.
   * **metric_rolling_avg_points:** This table contains the rolling average of rank points for each player.
   * **metric_weeks_as_number_one:** This table contains the number of weeks

+### Questions we can ask of these fact tables

+**Match-related questions:**

+1. How many matches have been played in each Grand Slam tournament?
+2. What is the average match duration for each Grand Slam tournament?
+3. How many matches have been played in each round of each Grand Slam tournament?
+4. What is the average number of games played per match in each Grand Slam tournament?
+5. What is the average number of sets played per match in each Grand Slam tournament?

+**Player-related questions:**

+1. Who has played the most Grand Slam matches?
+2. Who has won the most Grand Slam matches?
+3. Who has the highest winning percentage in Grand Slam matches?
+4. Who has the most Grand Slam match wins against different opponents?
+5. Who has the most Grand Slam match wins in different countries?

+**Tournament-related questions:**

+1. Which Grand Slam tournament has hosted the most matches?
+2. Which Grand Slam tournament has had the longest matches?
+3. Which Grand Slam tournament has had the most upsets (lower-ranked player wins over a higher-ranked player)?
+4. Which Grand Slam tournament has had the most comebacks (player loses the first set and wins the match)?
+5. Which Grand Slam tournament has had the highest attendance?

+These are just a few examples of the many analytics questions you can ask of the facts tables we generated in this project.
+The specific questions you ask will depend on your specific interests and goals.